 For over 25 years, HCSC's adult snowboard camps have been the catalyst for life changing fun.
 While it may first appear that High Cascade is just for kids, don't be fooled!
-High Cascade has three specialized summer adult camp sessions for people just like you, ages 21 and over.
+High Cascade has four specialized summer adult camp sessions for people just like you, ages 21 and over.
 Doctors, lawyers, tech geeks, fresh-out-of-collegers, and wanderlusters alike come back to HCSC year after year.
 Snowboarding is the focus, but its our community of fun, outgoing and exceptional adults that make this camp special.
 If you want to completely indulge in camp life and don't want to think about any logistics (other than getting to the Portland, Oregon Airport) this all-inclusive adult camp is the package for you.

 Here’s what is included in the ‘All-Inclusive’ snowboard adult camp package:

 - Airport shuttles to/from the Portland Airport (PDX)